 - Exhibition of the Year – International

 - Innovator of the Year – open to businesses in the UK and overseas

 There are 18 categories to choose from, offering something for everyone regardless of location, size or budget.
 As you will see, the outline criteria are shown against each category and a series of questions are asked at the point of submitting your entry.

 What is the period of eligibility?

-The 2023 awards, as always, will focus on achievements of the previous calendar year ie 1 January to 31 December 2022.
-These eligibility dates (ie the calendar year 2022) are to ensure that entries relate, in the main, to the achievements of 2022.
-Wider context can be given to your entry, if relevant, but submissions which relate to projects/events which took place years ago and ended prior to 2022 are not eligible.
+The 2024 M+H Awards, as always, will focus on achievements of the previous calendar year ie 1 January to 31 December 2023.
+These eligibility dates (ie the calendar year 2023) are there to ensure that entries relate, in the main, to the achievements of 2023.
+Wider context can be given to your entry, if relevant, but submissions which relate to projects/events which took place years ago and ended prior to 2023 are not eligible.

 When you come to providing the dates to which your entry applies, please bear in mind the following examples: